apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CDC says allergies caused by tick bites increasing; Ozarks woman offers help**
+**6-year-old girl dead after being struck by family's boat at lake**

-You can read more about it [here](https://www.ky3.com/2023/07/31/cdc-says-allergies-caused-by-tick-bites-increasing-ozarks-woman-offers-help/).
+You can read more about it [here](https://www.usatoday.com/story/news/nation/2023/07/30/6-year-old-killed-boat-arizona/70495392007/).

 ## Requirements
 - Python 3.8